winksaville/zig-futex-over-optimization/README.md

 $ objdump --source -d -M intel ./zig-cache/test > futex.fast.asm
 ```

-As eluided to above the reason for the huge number of futex wake/wait calls is the "Stall" loops are
+As eluided to above the reason for the huge number of futex wake/wait calls is because the "Stall" loops are
 being optimized away in futex.zig producer and consuer fn's.
 As an example here is the
 source for the begining of producer:
 ```